 This brought to mind a Soviet Gulag prisoner who once wrote that in 22 years he ever only knew the name of one of the places he was sent and it never bothered him as what did it matter?
 Good point.
 Of course I think I matter, that I am someone and that there are those out there who will want to know.

-Such thoughts bring small comfort an do no good at all.
+Such things bring small comfort and do no good at all.

 Five hours chained with a coffle of other inmates in a van.
 Guys pissed themselves left and right, and soon the smelled like a cat box in 100*F (and it actually is that hot or more outside), stops at lots of small facilities to pick up more inmates, no water, no a/c.
 We ended the trip at a privately owned jail in rural central Virginia.
 The intake process took 12 hours with standing room only in our various holding cells.
 We were told if we complain then we wouldn't be fed and, I ask you, who among us would give up their bologna on white for the day?
 Welcome to America's private prison system.